A Slow Living Approach to Healing.

 Slow living is a mindset where you create a meaningful and intentional lifestyle that’s focused on what you value in life.
 Slow living doesn’t mean that your pace is always slow-it’s actually more about balance and choosing the right speed.
 In a culture that prioritizes going fast and consuming-slow living is about slowing down, honoring the different paces you need for specific activities and making things that you care about a priority.

 Perhaps it’s the coach in me but slow living reminds me so much of trauma informed healing.
 I’ve seen again and again how people can bring a fast speed approach to healing, wanting to rush in their healing or chasing programs and teachers that offer fast results or “rapid transformation.”
 But I’ve experienced both in my personal life and through my private coaching programs that the miracle happens when we honor our own unique pacing and healing timeline.
 Here are four ways we can bring a slow approach to healing.
+I’m so grateful to have learned the following trauma informed skills and approach from the ReBloom Coach Training, a 18 month somatic trauma resolution modality created by Rachael Maddox.

 Image description: Over a pink background a title reads “4 Ways to Bring a Slow Approach to Healing.”
 There is black text written over 4 colored boxes.
 The text reads: “honor your healing timeline”, “aim for small doable steps”, “amplify your health” and “celebrate what is working.”
 At the bottom of the graphic is the website www.tiffany-landry.com